clausbertels/Clausbertels/content/products/notenmelkpers-draft.md

 <small>soak nuts → pour them in the machine with water → collect milk in large bucket → bottle the milk</small>

 I lazily assumed that the bottled milk was the end product.
 So let's take this process, analyze it and then figure out where to improve, right?
 I spent a week doing exactly that before a colleague's innocent comment made me realize I didn't have the full picture.
 What happens to the bottles?
-After an enlightening interview with the store owners I gained more details about and insight into the full process.
+After an enlightening interview with the store owners I gained more details about- and insight into the full process.

 <small>soak nuts → blend ingredients → pour them in the machine → collect milk in large bucket → bottle the milk → refridgerate large stock → refridgerate small stock near bar → use small stock to foam milk in a pitcher and use in drinks</small>

 Now that the bar is part of the context, our brainstorm suddenly becomes a lot more interesting.
-This is the point where I decided on some sort of machine that lives on het aanrecht that delivers fresh nut milk right in the barista's pitcher.
+This is the point where I decided on some sort of machine that lives on the countertop and delivers fresh nut milk right in the barista's pitcher.